-Name of related party Nature of transactions As at December 31, 2019 As at March 31, 2019 Coffee Day Global Limited Trade receivables - 32 Tanglin Developments Limited - Security deposit including electricity deposit returnable on termination of lease - 270
+Name of related party Nature of transactions As at March 31, 2020 As at March 31, 2019 Coffee Day Global Limited Trade receivables - 32 Bridgeweave Limited Trade receivables 26 - Larsen & Toubro Infotech Limited Trade receivables 13 - Larsen & Toubro Limited Trade receivables 2 - Tanglin Developments Limited - Security deposit including electricity deposit returnable on termination of lease - 270 are actually billed and does not include transactions and balances arising from unbilled revenues and accruals.

 The amounts outstanding are unsecured and will be settled in cash.
 No guarantee has been given or received.
+Related party transactions as disclosed above pertain to transactions which